VickyFi/WAE-Tool/README.md

 - Clone this repo on your local machine
 - cd WAE-Tool
 - run in CLI: npm install
-- On MacOS or Linux, run the app with this command: DEBUG=myapp:* npm start
+- On MacOS or Linux, run the app with this command: DEBUG=wae-tool:* npm start
-- On Windows Command Prompt, use this command: set DEBUG=myapp:* & npm start
+- On Windows Command Prompt, use this command: set DEBUG=wae-tool:* & npm start
-- On Windows PowerShell, use this command: $env:DEBUG='myapp:*'; npm start
+- On Windows PowerShell, use this command: $env:DEBUG='wae-tool:*'; npm start

 Then, load http://localhost:3000/ in your browser to access the WAE Tool.